-Then comes the baby in a baby carriage.
+First comes love, Then comes marriage, Then comes the baby in a baby carriage.

 It may have once been fun to jump rope to the rhyme, but these days, it’s far, far from the truth.
 40 percent of children today are born to single mothers.
 Some births are accidental — happily or sadly welcomed.
 Others are planned by women discouraged about finding a solid and loving partner.

 What used to be understood as the order of things isn’t so orderly anymore.
 Baby may come first, not last, in the rhyme.

 Single mothers with children rarely give up the dream of finding love and making a life with someone.
 Sometimes everything just falls beautifully into place.
 The mom meets a new love who embraces both the parent and child and all three go on to live happily ever after.